julienma/sam-fusee-launcher-xiao/README.md

 # sam-fusee-launcher
-Fusee Launcher for the adafruit trinket m0 board.
+Fusee Launcher for the openschemes SAMD21 Loader board.
 Based on [sam fusee launcher](https://github.com/atlas44/sam-fusee-launcher).

 Build and tested with Arduino SDK.